Lectures on insulating and conducting quantum spin liquids: Abstract

 \section{{Abstract}}

 \textbf{\boldmath{ Two of the iconic phases of the hole-doped cuprate materials are the intermediate temperature pseudogap metal and the lower temperature $d$-wave superconductor.
 Following the prescient suggestion of P.~W.~Anderson, there were numerous early theories of these phases as doped quantum spin liquids.
 However, these theories have had difficulties with two prominent observations:\\ ({\it i\/}) angle-dependent magnetoresistance measurements (ADMR) in the pseudogap metal, including observation of the Yamaji effect, present convincing evidence of small hole pockets which can tunnel coherently between square lattice layers (Fang {\it et al.\/}, \href{https://doi.org/10.1038/s41567-022-01514-1}{Nature Physics {\bf 18}, 558 (2022)}; Chan {\it et al.\/}, \href{https://doi.org/10.1038/s41567-025-03032-2}{Nature Physics {\bf 21}, 1753 (2025)}) and\\ ({\it ii\/}) the velocities of the nodal Bogoliubov quasiparticles in the $d$-wave superconductor are highly anisotropic, with $v_F \gg v_\Delta$ (Chiao {\it et al.\/}, \href{https://doi.org/10.1103/PhysRevB.62.3554}{Phys.
 Rev. B {\bf 62}, 3554 (2000)}). \\~\\ These lecture notes review how the fractionalized Fermi Liquid (FL*) state, which dopes quantum spin liquids with gauge-neutral electron-like quasiparticles, resolves both difficulties.
 Theories of insulating quantum spin liquids employing fractionalization of the electron spin into bosonic or fermionic partons are discussed.
-Doping the bosonic parton theory leads to a holon metal theory: while not appropriate for the cuprate pseudogap, this theory is argued to apply to the Lieb lattice.
+Doping the bosonic parton theory leads to a holon metal theory: while not appropriate for the cuprate pseudogap, this theory is argued to apply to ultracold atom experiments on the Lieb lattice.
 Doping the fermionic parton theory leads to a $d$-wave superconductor with nearly isotropic quasiparticle velocities.
-The construction of the FL* state in a single band Hubbard-type model is described using a quantum dimer model, followed by a more realistic description using the Ancilla Layer Model (ALM), which is then used to obtain the theory of the pseudogap and the $d$-wave superconductor. }}
+The construction of the FL* state in a single band Hubbard-type model is described using a quantum dimer model, followed by a more realistic description using the Ancilla Layer Model (ALM), which is then used to obtain the theory of the pseudogap and the $d$-wave superconductor.
+The ALM also leads to a variational wavefunction for the FL* state of the Hubbard model, and its local correlations agree well with ultracold atom observations. }}